← Back to lab

 Resources

-Anthropic Prompt Caching — how cache TTL works and how to maximize hits
+Anthropic Prompt Caching docs — how cache TTL works and how to maximize hits

-Claude Code Settings — ENABLE_TOOL_SEARCH and other token-saving options
+Claude Code settings reference — ENABLE_TOOL_SEARCH and other token-saving options